Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Depending on how demanding your chapter is, being Greek is roughly the equivalent of adding a class or two to your schedule.
 Of course, this isn’t a bad thing if you’re ready to make that sort of time commitment.
 But if you’re already juggling an intense course load, extracurricular activities, and a part-time job, you may find it challenging to add Greek life to your plate.

 Fraternities and sororities are commonly associated with hazing, an initiation process that involves harassment.
-While virtually every college prohibits harmful hazing activities, unfortunately, it’s still fairly common.
+While virtually every college prohibits harmful hazing activities, unfortunately, it can just happen– just like in any organization.
 Greek life can also foster a culture of binge drinking and drug abuse.
-Every fraternity and sorority is different, though, so it’s unfair to say that all organizations partake in hazing or excessive drinking .
-It’s important to research the chapters you’re thinking about joining so you’re aware of the potential risks.
+Every fraternity and sorority is different, though, so it’s unfair to say that all organizations partake in hazing or excessive drinking.
+It’s important to research the chapters you’re thinking about joining so you’re aware of the potential risks, but sometimes a lot of this simply comes down to the school you are attending rather than just the Greek Life chapter.

 The Greek lifestyle doesn’t appeal to everyone, and that’s completely okay.
 Maybe you enjoy partying, but you can’t see yourself going out nearly every weekend.
 And even if you are party-happy, you may not want to deal with the extra commitments associated with Greek life.
 Between attending meetings, performing volunteer work, and throwing parties, the lifestyle can easily consume most of your time.
 If you value time to wind down or pursue other hobbies, joining a fraternity or sorority could be overwhelming.
 And while Greek organizations can foster lifelong friendships, some students may want the freedom and flexibility to make friends outside of Greek circles.